zio/zio/docs/datatypes/core/zio/error-management.md

   )
 ```

-Note that this operator cannot recover from fiber interruptions.
+Note that similar to `ZIO#fold` and `ZIO#foldZIO` this operator cannot recover from fiber interruptions.

 ### 4. Retrying